-3.26 This policy replaces saved Policy CON 21 of the Adopted Hart District Local Plan as it applies in the Parish.
-All the settlements identified in the policy are defined as such in the Adopted Hart District Local Plan.
-The existing Local Gap between Odiham and North Warnborough is identified in Hart's Policy CON21.
+3.26 This policy replaced Policy CON 21 of the previous Hart Local Plan which identified a Local Gap between Odiham and North Warnborough.
 Its boundaries have been indicated on the Policies Map to take account of Policy 2 of this Neighbourhood Plan.